 Anchor bolts design includes the bolt coming through the fixture.
 The length of the bolt extending through it depends on how many times it needs to be tightened and how the nut was located in the concrete before the bolt was put into place.
 For a finished look, use a uniform-headed anchor bolt.
 Flat or round-headed sleeve anchors have smooth heads that protrude from the fixture and look uniform.
 You could also use female anchors such as single and double expansion anchors, machine screw anchors, or drop-in anchors to achieve the same look.

-When considering the weight of the load that the anchor bolt must hold, it’s important to understand that the bolt is the weakest link in the concrete structural system.
+When considering the weight of the load that anchors must hold, it’s important to understand that the bolt is the weakest link in the concrete structural system.
 With this in mind, determine the required diameter of the anchor bolt based depending on the weight that’s held.
 The strongest and deepest set anchor bolts with the largest diameters fit heavy loads fastened to the concrete.

-Equipment bonded to concrete by an anchor bolt experiences the same vibrations that the equpment does during operation.
-An equipment’s vibration characteristic require independent evaluation prior to installation of the bolt anchors.
+Equipment bonded to concrete experiences the same vibrations that the equpment does during operation.
+An equipment’s vibration characteristic require independent evaluation prior to installation.
 Vibrating structures include pumps, motors, fans, moving belts, or even signs blowing in the wind.

 An anchor bolt transfers the shear and tension applied on it through friction but if friction reduces from continuous vibration, its holding power will be diminished.
 In such cases, a stronger, bigger, and deeper anchor bolt should be used.